Objectway/super-gigi/README.md

 default: `false` - type: `boolean`

-With big applications and semantic BEM selectors, it is difficult to understand what kind of properties a determinate DOM element has.
-If you set this variable to `true`, **Super GiGi** will add a content property that will be useful when we inspect the elements.
+With big applications and semantic BEM selectors, it is difficult to understand what kind of properties a DOM element has.
+If you set this variable to `true`, **Super GiGi** will add a "content" property that will be useful when we inspect the elements.

 **Example:**